arnicas/interactive-vis-course/Week14/README.md

 Extra-extra credit options will include:

-* Well-structured, clean looking code (consider linting!)
-* Use of outside data to supplement UNICEF data (because this is hard work)
 * Using interesting/new interactions or graph types we didn't cover in class (including layouts below)
 * Anything else that makes it stand out as a great project (my perogative, and class feedback during demos)